 You have just configured the two web servers.

-If you have additional servers that you plan on using, you can configure them now by repeating Procedure 1.
+Step 7: If you have additional servers that you plan on using, you can configure them now by repeating this procedure.

 Configure a server farm

 A server farm is a pool of real servers that you can use to connect to the VIP-address that the clients will use to connect to the HTTP service.